-Given an optional parameter list specified by FormalParameterList, a body specified by FunctionBody, and a scope chain specified by Scope, a Function object is constructed as follows:
+Given an optional parameter list specified by FormalParameterList, a body specified by FunctionBody, a Lexical Environment specified by Scope, and a possibly empty string Name, a Function object is constructed as follows:

-- 1. Create a new native ECMAScript object and let F be that object. - 2.
-Set the [[Class]] property of F to "Function". - 3.
-Set the [[Prototype]] property of F to the original Function prototype object as specified in 15.3.3.1. - 4.
-Set the [[Call]] property of F as described in 13.2.1. - 5.
-Set the [[Construct]] property of F as described in 13.2.2. - Set the [[Scope]] property of F to a new scope chain (10.1.4) that contains the same objects as Scope.
+- Create a new native ECMAScript object and let F be that object.
+1. - 2.
+Set the [[Class]] internal property of F to "Function". - 3.
+Set the [[Prototype]] internal property of F to the original Function prototype object as specified in 15.3.3.1 - Set the [[Call]] internal property of F as described in 13.2.1.
+4 - Set the [[Construct]] internal property of F as described in 13.2.2.
+5. - Set the [[Scope]] internal property of F to the value of Scope.
+6 - Let names be a List containing, in left to right textual order, the strings corresponding to the identifiers of FormalParameterList. - Set the [[FormalParameters]] internal property of F to names - Set the [[Code]] internal property of F to FunctionBody. - 10.
 Set the length property of F to the number of formal parameters specified in FormalParameterList.
 If no parameters are specified, set the length property of F to 0.
-This property is given attributes as specified in 15.3.5.1. - 8.
-Set the [[Extensible]] property of F to true. - Create a new object as would be constructed by the expression new Object () where Object is the standard built-in constructor with that name. - 10.
-Set the constructor property of Result(9) to F. This property has attributes { [[Writable]]: true, [[Enumerable]]: false, [[Configurable]]: true]. - 11.
-Set the prototype property of F to Result(9).
-This property is given attributes as specified in 15.3.5.2. - 12.
-Return F.
+This property is given attributes as specified in 15.3.5.1. - Set the [[Extensible]] internal property of F to true. - 12.
+Let proto be the result of creating a new object as would be constructed by the expression new Object() where Object is the standard built-in constructor with that name.
+13. Set the constructor property of proto to F. This property has attributes { [[Writable]]: true. - [[Enumerable]]: false, [[Configurable]]: true.] - Set the prototype property of F to proto.
+This property is given attributes as specified in 15.3.5.2.
+Set the name property of F to Name.
+This property is given attributes as specified in 15.3.5.4.